 This is back in July in his own home while his family was away.

-Uh people of North Carolina, I think, see through him.
+People in North Carolina, I think, see through him.

 They know that they can't trust him.

-He ran for the state senate in 2000, broke a no tax pledge just months later.
+He ran for the state Senate in 2000, broke a no-tax pledge just months later.

 I ran to be Speaker of the House in 2011.